 This illustrative model shows that the difference between Leaders and Laggards’ revenue growth is projected to widen.
 Leaders' expected, self-reported growth is represented by the purple line and Laggards the blue line.
 Dollar values illustrate opportunity cost for a hypothetical organization with $1billion in revenue in 2015.

-Capture the value
+Capture the value of future health systems

 Healthcare Leaders have a deliberate stance toward technology adoption and a clear vision for what their organizations’ future systems should look like.